What is the best knife sharpening tool?

 There are three main types of sharpening rods:

-- Steel rod : The most traditional; it is made of hard steel with ridges that straighten and maintain the knife’s edge.
+- Steel rod : The most traditional; It is made from carbon steel, heat-treated and chromium-plated to limit rust and increase hardness.
+It has ridges that straighten and maintain the knife’s edge.
 It does not remove material, but realigns the edge.
 It is ideal for daily maintenance of the cutting edge.

 - Ceramic rod: This offers light abrasion, removing a little metal to sharpen the knife while smoothing out the micro-serrations on the cutting edge.
 It is more fragile than steel.

-- Diamond rifle: Coated with diamond particles, it combines the function of the steel rod with the abrasion of the ceramic rod, enabling faster, more effective sharpening.
-It is also more aggressive on metal.
+- Diamond rod: The steel rod is coated with diamond particles (real or not) of varying size.
+A gun with real diamond particles combines the function of the steel gun with the abrasion of the ceramic gun, sharpening knives faster and more effectively.
+It responds to an immediate need for sharpness, but is also more aggressive on metal.

 The different shapes of sharpening steel

-- Square: Two levels of finish, for experts.
+- Square: Two levels of finish, for those who seek perfection and master the gesture

 Description and use of sharpening steels